aliabyar1998/airline-passenger-satisfaction-prediction/README.md

 * F1-score
 * Classification Report

-The Random Forest model was selected for further analysis because of its strong performance.
+The Random Forest model was selected for additional analysis because of its strong performance.

 ---